MysteryStranger/Java-Spring/README.md

 Interface Segregation principle, Dependency inversion principle, DI in Spring Annotations like @Component, @AutoWired and for final we take the pom.xl

+Lec_1.2
+A little finish with projects
+interfaces and objects